Andrej Babiš: Presidential bid

 On 30 October 2022, following months of refusing to confirm his candidacy, Babiš announced that he would be running in the 2023 Czech presidential election.
 In the week before the election (early January 2023), he was considered the frontrunner, alongside the retired army general and former Chair of the NATO Military Committee Petr Pavel.
-Babiš refused to attend the pre-election public debates, with the exception of TV NOVA, stating that "the media want to make a show of the presidential election".
+Babiš refused to attend the pre-election public debates, with the exception of TV NOVA, stating that "the media want to make a show of the presidential election."
 His prospects in the election improved significantly at the beginning of January 2023, after he was cleared by the Municipal Court in Prague in an alleged fraud case involving misuse of EU subsidies.
 He ended up in second place against Pavel in the first and second round in the presidential election.

 The first round was held on 13 and 14 January 2023.
 Babiš received 1,952,213 (34.99%) votes, and advanced to the second round against General Petr Pavel.
 He immediately launched his campaign for the second round, using billboards featuring the slogan "I won't drag Czechia into war.
-I am a diplomat, not a soldier".
+I am a diplomat, not a soldier."
 This was widely criticised by opposition politicians.
 In a debate held on 22 January 2023 on Czech Television, Babiš stated that he would refuse to help defend NATO allies (Poland and the Baltic states) in a possible conflict.
 The claim caused international reactions and was criticised by some politicians and media.
 He later stated on Twitter that he had been unwilling to answer the hypothetical question during the debate, and that he would uphold article 5 in case of such an attack.
 On 24 January 2023, Babiš announced he would be cancelling the rest of his contact campaign, due to an anonymous threat.

 Babiš lost the second round of the election on 27–28 January with 2,400,271 votes (41.67%).
-He admitted defeat in a speech at his hustings, expressing hope that Pavel would be "everyone's president" and stated that he would "still be here for the people".
+He admitted defeat in a speech at his hustings, expressing hope that Pavel would be "everyone's president" and stated that he would "still be here for the people."

+Inter-premiership

+In April 2024, Babiš called the approval of the EU Migration and Asylum Pact by Petr Fiala's cabinet the "greatest betrayal" of the Czech Republic in modern history.

+On 1 September 2025, during a rally in Dobrá in Frýdek-Místek District for the upcoming 2025 Czech parliamentary election, Babiš was assaulted and struck in the head by a man with a cane, and subsequently taken to a hospital.

+Babiš led ANO into the 2025 Czech parliamentary election, where the party won a plurality of 80 seats in the Chamber of Deputies.